aws-amplify/amplify-js/docs/media/analytics_guide.md

 $ amplify add analytics
 ```

+The CLI will prompt configuration options for the Analytics category such as Amazon Pinpoint resource name and analytics event settings.

+{The Analytics category utilizes the Authentication category behind the scenes to authorize your app to send analytics events.}
+{: .callout .callout--info}

 The `add` command automatically creates a backend configuration locally.
 To update your backend run:

 ```bash
 $ amplify push
 ```

 A configuration file called `aws-exports.js` will be copied to your configured source directory, for example `./src`.
+The CLI will also print the URL for Amazon Pinpoint console to track your app events.

 ##### Configure Your App